 If you’re still searching for what to do with old sweatshirts, sometimes all you need is a statement motif for a refreshing refashioned look.
 Experiment with bold shapes cut out of leather scraps, which you can stick onto your sweatshirt before carefully machine or hand appliquéing.
 I’ve also had fun with creating more intricate designs from scraps of fabric, which I’ve ironed on before machine stitching in place.

-Learn to create more funky and fashionable clothing from thrift store and yard sale finds with sewer and designer Betz White in her Bluprint class Project Upcycle!
+Learn to create more funky and fashionable clothing from thrift store and yard sale finds with sewer and designer Betz White in her Craftsy class Project Upcycle!